 Lavender has been used in aromatherapy for centuries as a natural sleep aid – and you only have to breathe in a noseful of this pretty purple-flowered plant to experience its instant calming effect.
 But you don’t need to take our word for it.
 There is plenty of scientific evidence to support the link between lavender and relaxation.
 Read more about lavender and get your hands on some now while it’s still in season.

 Gardenia is not only a favourite among perfumers, who clamour to include it in their fragrances and scented candles – it’s also a popular choice for its sleep-inducing abilities.
 One study found that a whiff of Gardenia could be as potent as a prescribed dose of Valium.

-Mother-in-laws and snakes might not exactly be synonymous with sleep and relaxation – but ironically, the mother-in-law’s tongue (also commonly known as the snake plant) could be the ideal bedtime companion.
+Snakes might not exactly be synonymous with sleep and relaxation – but ironically, the Snake plant (above) could be the ideal bedtime companion.
 This elegant plant with lush, glossy leaves emits oxygen through the night, while taking in carbon dioxide.
 It also filters nasty common household toxins, like formaldehyde, trichloroethylene and benzene, from the air.